Pedro Antônio Marchetti Fedalto

-Pedro Antônio Marchetti Fedalto (born 11 August 1926) is a Brazilian Catholic prelate, who served as an Auxiliary Bishop (1966–1970), and later, as a Metropolitan Archbishop (1970–2004) of Archdiocese of Curitiba.
+Pedro Antônio Marchetti Fedalto (11 August 1926 – 26 September 2026) was a Brazilian Roman Catholic prelate, who served as an Auxiliary Bishop (1966–1970) and later as a Metropolitan Archbishop (1970–2004) of Archdiocese of Curitiba.

 Biography

-Feadlto was born in Colônia Antônio Rebouças, Campo Largo, Paraná in Brazil in a family of Giácomo Fedalto and Corona Marchetti of the Italian descents.
+Feadlto was born in Colônia Antônio Rebouças, Campo Largo, Paraná, Brazil, to a family of Giácomo Fedalto and Corona Marchetti of Italian descent.
 He studied at the Central Seminary of the Immaculate Conception of Ipiranga, São Paulo, and was ordained priest at the Cathedral Basilica Minor of Our Lady of Light, Curitiba, for his native Archdiocese of Curitiba, on 6 December 1953.

 In the same year he become a chaplain of the College of the Sisters of Divine Providence and after worked as a professor and spiritual director at the Queen of the Apostles Major Seminary and chancellor of the Archdiocese of Curitiba.

 On 30 May 1966 Pope Paul VI appointed him as a Titular Bishop of Castellum Tatroportus and Auxiliary Bishop of Archdiocese of Curitiba and he received the episcopal consecration on 28 August of the same year from Apostolic Nuncio to Brazil, archbishop Sebastiano Baggio as a principal consecrator, and a co-consecrators Manoel da Silveira d’Elboux, archbishop of Curitiba and Jerônimo Mazzarotto, auxiliary bishop of Curitiba at the Cathedral Basilica Minor of Our Lady of Light in Curitiba.

 On 28 December 1970, he was transferred as a Metropolitan Archbishop to the see of Curitiba and on 19 May 2004 he retired from the pastoral governance of the diocese because of the age limit.

+Fedalto died in Curitiba on 26 September 2026, at the age of 100.